PaloAltoNetworks/prisma.pan.dev/docs/rql_aws.md

 # Sample RQL Queries

 :::note
-The following guide will walk you AWS RQL Query Examples
+The following guide will walk you AWS RQL Query Examples.
 :::

 ## List all AWS Security Groups that have Internet Access and exclude certain ports.